ysims/TopologyDataGen/DatasetCreation/Voxels/README.md

 ## Single Data

-This generates a single voxel grid with the specified number of objects in it.
+Generates a single voxel grid with the specified number of objects in it.
 It allows for drawing and saving of the data.

 Run